 - Early childhood education is seeing a cut of nearly 13%.
 Childcare and Child Intervention Funding for early intervention programs will be reduced to $91 million in the 2020-21 compared to $104 million this year.
 Child intervention funding will then be frozen for the next three years—i.e., no adjustment for caseload growth or inflation.

 - Some housing cuts were announced.
 Starting next year, operating budgets for Housing Management Bodies (HMBs) will be reduced by an average of 3.5% (for a detailed overview of HMBs, see this webinar).
 There will also be a 24% reduction to the Rental Assistance program, which provides financial assistance for low- to moderate-income households to assist with monthly rent payments for up to one year.
 This 24% reduction begins in 2020 and takes full effect within three years.
-There is concern about the future of the Indigenous Housing Capital Program, a program that sought to increase the supply of affordable housing to Alberta’s Indigenous communities (both on- and off-reserve).
+There is concern about the future of the Indigenous Housing Capital Program, a program that seeks to increase the supply of affordable housing to Alberta’s Indigenous communities.

 - Municipalities were dealt a serious blow.
 For the upcoming fiscal year, the Ministry of Municipal Affairs budget will see a 9% cut.
 What’s more, the budget announced that the provincial government will terminate the City Charters deal with Edmonton and Calgary, a move that appeared to catch the Mayor of Edmonton by surprise.
 The budget may also result in delays to light rail transit projects in both Calgary and Edmonton.

 - Albertans will see some very modest tax increases.
 Albertans will collectively pay more in personal income taxes due to exemptions and tax brackets no longer being indexed to inflation (background on this is available here).
 Property taxes will likely see a very slight increase as well (this is discussed here).